ethangela/vix_project/README.md

 ./daily_script.sh

-the daily prediction auto-generation tool will start, run, terminate and present the results automatically.
+into Linux Bash shell, the daily prediction auto-generation tool will start, run, terminate and present the results automatically.